Blog | Personal Finance, Real Estate

 The difference between your home and investment real estate

-When I wrote “Rich Dad Poor Dad,” I said that your house is not an asset.
-Rather it is a liability.
+When Robert Kiyosaki wrote “Rich Dad Poor Dad,” he said that your house is not an asset.
+Rather, it’s a liability.
 That was like spraying water on a hornets’ nest.
 The so-called experts lambasted me.
 At the time, the real estate market was skyrocketing.
-Everyone called me a contrarian who was out to sell books.
+Everyone called him a contrarian who was out to sell books.
 Then, one of the worst housing crashes in US history happened, and they weren’t laughing anymore.

-Recently, I’ve been writing a series of posts on what I’m calling Rich Dad Scams, lies that are fed to people by the rich to keep them poor and in the middle class.
-Today, I’m going to write on one of the biggest Rich Dad Scams of all, “Your house is an asset.”
+Our recent series of articles, called Rich Dad Scams, uncover the lies that are fed to people by the rich to keep them poor and in the middle class.
+Today, you’ll read about one of the biggest Rich Dad Scams of all: “Your house is an asset.”

 Why a house is not an asset